s-riviere/la-traque/readme.md

 ## Deployment
 Put your certificate and private key in the proxy/ssl folder.
 They need to be named `cert.pem` and `privkey.pem`.
-You can then depploy the docker application with `docker compose up`
+You can then depploy the docker application with `docker compose up` You can change the production environment varialbes for the backend in the docker-compose.yml file.
+The frontend environment variables can be changed in the .env file in the traque-front directory.
 The reverse proxy is used to get https to the next app on port 3000.